tuoku/IdeaBarrel/README.md

 ## Gamified idea management solution developed for internal use at Nokia
 ![render](https://user-images.githubusercontent.com/70937274/163125729-4a5348f1-5c22-4820-ad58-dc321e487cbc.jpg)

+### Features
+  - #### Suggest improvements
+    Have an idea to make your workplace better?
+IdeaBarrel is the most effortless way to make your voice heard!

+  - #### Vote your coworkers ideas into reality Featuring a familiar and intuitive voting system, simply swipe right on any ideas you'd like to see come true!

+  - #### Earn rewards
+    You earn 1 point every time you vote on an idea (like or dislike) and 10 points every time an idea you submitted gets liked!
+These points can be used       to redeem various rewards.

+  - #### Streamlined process for busy departments Ideas are categorized by departments responsible for their implementation, and every week the heads of departments (or any designated persons) get a       summary email of past weeks top ideas with a simple interface for approving them.

 ### Notes for contributors
 Most CI issues can be avoided by running `dart fix --apply` and `flutter format .` before pushing your commits to GitHub.
 If you want to make sure it will pass, run: